 A Google search is a no-brainer.
 This will also allow you to see what e-commerce channels are ranking well for similar products in the top results, which in turn will help you decide on the best launch strategies if you decide to move forward with that product.

 Beyond Google, there are several paid tools that could be useful to add to your marketing toolkit.
 Ahrefs, an organic search traffic and backlink analysis tool, features a keyword explorer that allows you to see which websites rank best for keywords related to your product, which countries they are popular in and more.

-eBay’s DataLabs is another good tool to check out.
+There are plenty of eBay seller tools that can give you inspiration.
+Explore eBay is a great one to check out, for example.
 See what’s trending in real time in the US, UK, Germany and Australia, as well as popular keywords, best sellers and the value of items bought and sold in specific categories in the last 30, 60 and 90 days